What Happens to My Medicare Coverage If I Move States?

 Do You Have Medicare SELECT?

 If you have a Medicare SELECT Medigap policy and are moving out of that policy’s service area, then you can enroll in a different Medigap plan.
-Additionally, if you have been enrolled in Medicare SELECT for more than 6 months, you will enjoy a grace period during which you can choose a plan without undergoing a health exam.
+Additionally, if you have been enrolled in Medicare SELECT for more than 6 months, you will enjoy a grace period during which you can choose a health insurance plan without undergoing a health exam.

 If You Have a Medicare Advantage plan or a Medicare Prescription Drug plan…